Frequently Asked Questions

 I want to seek treatment, but I don’t have a source of income.

 We don’t want finances to be a barrier to your recovery!
 Please phone our Intake Counsellor to talk about your application.
-If you are eligible for social assistance (welfare), we will help you apply to the Ministry of Social Development & Poverty Reduction.
+As of April 2021, we have a limited number of program spaces available at no cost.
+If you are eligible for social assistance (welfare), we can help you apply to the Ministry of Social Development & Poverty Reduction.
 On a case-by-case basis, we may have other funding resources to help you access treatment.

 I have a disability or chronic health condition.